grumply/pure-project-skeleton/README.md

 ## Thanks

-Thanks to [Will Fancher](https://github.com/elvishjerricco) for [reflex-project-skeleton](https://github.com/elvishjerricco/reflex-project-skeleton) on which this project is based.
+Thanks to [Will Fancher](https://github.com/elvishjerricco) for [reflex-project-skeleton](https://github.com/elvishjerricco/reflex-project-skeleton) on which this project was originally based.